gaand/wdi_2_js_demo_spa/README.md

 ### Encapsulation with Closure and IIFE.

-Remember that when we invoke a function that outer function will have all it's variables and inner functions contained within that outer function's **scope**.
+Remember that when we invoke an outer function that it will have all it's variables and inner functions contained within that outer function's **scope**.

 #### Encapsulation
 We can hide, **encapsulate**, that outer function's variables and inner functions from all client code outside of that function.
-Another words, we should be making these inner functions and variables **private**.
+In other words, we'll be making these inner functions and variables **private**.

-Also, these are **private** because we don't what to give client code the ability to change my internal implementation of a song list.
+Also, we make them **private** because we don't want to give client code the ability to change our internal implementation of a song list.

 #### Closure
 We can also return inner functions or variables defined inside that outer function.
-And that returned inner function still has access to all that outer function's **scope**.
+And that returned inner function still has access to all of that outer function's **scope**.
 This ability or behavior is called **closure**.

 #### Immediate Invoked Function Expression(IIFE)